B-AROL-O/FREISA/code/oak-d-lite-module/README.md

 - `depthai.node.ImageManip`: used to perform manipulations on images provided as inputs (`ImageFrame` objects).
   - Specific methods determine specific transformations
   - [Full documentation](https://docs.luxonis.com/projects/api/en/latest/components/nodes/image_manip/#imagemanip)
-- `depthai.node.StereoDepth`: use the on-board stereo camera to get the disparity/depth.
+- `depthai.node.StereoDepth`: use the onboard stereo camera to get the disparity/depth.
   - Need configuration ([guide](https://docs.luxonis.com/projects/api/en/latest/tutorials/configuring-stereo-depth/#configuring-stereo-depth))
-  - Among the outputs it is possible to find `depth` which is an `ImgFrame` indicating the distance of each point in millimeters.
+  - Among the outputs, it is possible to find `depth` which is an `ImgFrame` indicating the distance of each point in millimeters.
   - The inputs are the left and right stereo camera flows, plus the configuration for the `StereoDepth` node.
   - Full [guide](https://docs.luxonis.com/projects/api/en/latest/components/nodes/stereo_depth/#stereodepth).
 - `depthai.node.SpatialLocationCalculator`: used to provide the spatial coordinates of the specified region of interest.